gabinsane/multimodal-vae-comparison/docs/source/tutorials/adddataset.rst

         d = self.prepare_for_encoder(d)
         return d

-ByPlease note that by default, we have incorporated encoders and decoders for images (preferably in 32x32x3 or 64x64x3 resolution, resp.
+Please note that by default, we have incorporated encoders and decoders for images (preferably in 32x32x3 or 64x64x3 resolution, resp.
 28x28x1 pixels for MNIST), text data (arbitrary strings which we encode on the character-level) and sequential data (e.g. actions suitable for a Transformer network).
 If you add a new data structure or image resolution, you will also need to add new encoder and decoder networks - you can then specify these in the config file.